 Borrowing against equity in your home can often be a lower-interest source of credit to consolidate debt.
 But don't put your property at risk unless you are absolutely sure you can meet the payments.

 Along with possible debt consolidation benefits come some potential traps.
 Here are four things to avoid:

 People under financial pressure are tempted to reduce their monthly payments by spreading the debt out over a longer time.
 However, this is likely to result in you paying more interest in the long run.
 Monthly payments need to be manageable, but understand that every reduction in those payments is likely to cost more by the time you pay off your debt.

 2. Variable payment traps

-People who need immediate financial relief often sign on for debt restructuring that makes immediate payments easier to meet at the expense of making future payments more onerous, wither through variable interest rates, balloon payments or both.
-Think through both the long and short-term consequences of any change to your debt program.
-Don't sign up for any restructuring unless you have a realistic plan for how to make all the payments.
+People who need immediate financial relief often sign on for debt restructuring that makes immediate payments easier to meet at the expense of making future payments more onerous, whether through variable interest rates, balloon payments or both.
+Think through both the long and short-term consequences of any debt consolidation plan.
+Don't sign up for restructuring unless you have a realistic idea about how to make all the payments.

 3. Credit rating damage

 Some actions people take to manage debt problems, from opening new credit accounts to trying to renegotiate debt terms, can have negative effects on their credit ratings and thus make debt more expensive in the future.

 Desperate for help, people in debt trouble often turn to predatory debt "counselors" who do more harm than good.
 There are legitimate, not-for-profit organizations that can provide good advice on debt consolidation.
 But if someone charge a fee for debt management assistance, advises you to stop paying certain bills or wants you to funnel all payments through them, steer clear of their services.